SEN Information Report - November 2025

 -

-Recognizing when your child might need additional or different support in order to make progress and informing, and working with, the Special Education Needs Coordinator (SENCo)
+Recognizing when your child might need additional or different support in order to make progress and informing the Special Education Needs Coordinator (SENCo)

 -